A taste of paradise

-These six Caribbean islands, also known as "Netherlands Antilles", offer ideal tropical getaways; especially Bonaire, Saba and Sint Eustatius (Statia) which are safe, extraordinarily quiet and peaceful.
+These six Dutch Caribbean Ecotravel islands, also known as “Netherlands Antilles”, offer ideal tropical getaways.

 Culture and Local Life

-A number of interesting monuments and museums can be found on Bonaire, Saba and Sint Eustatius providing a glimpse of their history.
+Furthermore, a number of interesting monuments and museums can be found on Bonaire, Saba and Sint Eustatius, providing a glimpse of their history.

 Saba, Bonaire and Sint Eustatius are all recognized for their sustainability efforts through the QualityCoast program.
 Bonaire has a long history of marine nature conservation.
 The Sint Eustatius National Parks Foundation actively works on protecting the marine and terrestrial environment.
 Saba has its Marine Park which successfully protects the marine environment and manages many ecotourism activities.

-Bonaire, Saba and Sint Eustatius have no bus services, but distances very short, so exploring is possible by bicycle, on Saba even on foot; just make sure to have comfortable footwear appropriate for both wet and dry ground.
+Bonaire, Saba and Sint Eustatius have no bus services, but distances are very short, so exploring is possible by bicycle, on Saba even on foot.
+Just make sure to have comfortable footwear appropriate for both wet and dry ground.

-The islands are most famous for the marine biodiversity of their Marine Parks.
-Together with the underwater formations and structures, healthy corals and regular visitors such as Hammerhead sharks and Whale sharks create a spectacular and exciting divers' experience.
+The Dutch Caribbean Ecotravel is famous for the marine biodiversity of the Marine Parks.
+Together with the underwater formations and structures, healthy corals and regular visitors such as Hammerhead sharks and Whale sharks create a spectacular and exciting divers’ experience.

 However, not everybody is fond of diving or snorkelling.
-The beauty of the national parks is there for everyone to enjoy: on Bonaire the Washington Slagbaai Park with its Green iguanas.
-On Saba, climb the steep Mount Scenery with its secondary rainforest and you will understand the name of this dormant volcano.
+Then the beauty of the national parks is the option for everyone to enjoy.
+For example, at Bonaire the Washington Slagbaai Park with its Green iguanas.
+Or climb the steep Mount Scenery in Saba with its secondary rainforest and you will understand the name of this dormant volcano.
 On Sint Eustatius, explore the tropical rainforest in the volcano crater of the Quill, rich in flora and fauna.

 Travel tips from our editors